oliverklee/anagram-finder/README.md

 This tool is the result of an exercise (code kata, coding dojo) for test-driven development (TDD) for PHP using PHPUnit at Oliver Klee's workshops.

+An anagram is pair of two words that consist of exactly the same letters, but in different order.

+Example: anthologise, theologians

+## Installation

+Run `composer install` to install the required Composer packages.

 ## How to run it